-Nose and throat combined swab in Red cap Universal Transport Medium (UTM) or alternatively the Green cap Virus Specimen Collection UTM.
+Nose and throat combined swab in red cap UTM (Universal Transport Medium) tube or alternatively, the green cap Virus Specimen Collection UTM tube.

 NB: Please AVOID using Copan eSwab (which has a pink cap) for this test.